 No immediate, direct impacts would occur to the existing drainage conditions.
 The land use assumptions discussed in Section 2, Project Description, indicate that anticipated future growth of the SOIA Area would increase the amount of impervious surfaces and may alter drainage patterns resulting in increased stormwater runoff.
 Because the project may result in an indirect and reasonably foreseeable substantial increase in impervious surfaces, impacts would be potentially significant.
 Therefore, Mitigation Measure HYD-3 is recommended to ensure that future annexation and development activities would result in less than significant impacts.
-Implementation of Mitigation Measure HYD-3 would avoid and minimize the potential impact and would result in a less than significant impact.
+Implementation of Mitigation Measure HYD-3 would ensure that new projects in the SOIA Area not result in new or increased flooding impacts on adjoining parcels on upstream and downstream areas and would result in a less than significant impact.